darkside2929/darkside2929/README.md

 - 👋 Hi, I’m @darkside2929
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞
-- 📫 How to reach me ...
+- 📫 How to reach me  mthangaraj582@gmail.com
+-

 <!---
 darkside2929/darkside2929 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.